Knight1/VanMooof-Module/README.md

 Reading flash... done.
 ```

-### Getting Console Access to my Bike
+### Getting Console Access to my bike

-You can use a Pi Debug Probe, a Pi, for portable Access a Pi Pico 1/2 (WH), a cheap or expensive USB to UART Adapter.
+You can use a Pi Debug Probe, a Pi, for portable access a Pi Pico 1/2 (WH), a cheap or expensive USB to UART Adapter.
-I prefer the Pico Probe because I can easily upload Firmware with my Mac.
+I prefer the Pico Probe because I can easily upload firmware with my Mac.
 [https://github.com/raspberrypi/debugprobe](https://github.com/raspberrypi/debugprobe/releases/tag/debugprobe-v2.2.3)

 JTAG 115200 Baudrate